Li Hongzhang: Legacy and assessment

+After the end of the First Sino-Japanese War, Li sent a letter to Wu Yong, the husband of Zeng Guofan's granddaughter.
+Lamenting the state of the Qing military, his letter says: "All the undertakings of my life, training troops and building the navy, were merely paper tigers; how could I ever truly manage them as I wished?
+It was all a matter of superficial embellishment, where as long as the truth wasn't exposed, one could muddle through for the moment."

+He further stated: "In my youth, I succeeded in the imperial examinations; in my prime, I engaged in military campaigns; in middle age, I governed provinces; and in my later years, I managed foreign affairs.
+My career path was a steady ascent, my fortunes were by no means ill-fated, and I do not believe I ever committed any grave error.
+Yet, how did the Sino-Japanese conflict arise to utterly ruin my life’s work?
+It brings to mind Ouyang Xiu's words: 'A lifetime of reputation and integrity, all caricatured and defaced by the younger generation.'
+Circumstances forced my hand; there was nothing to be done."

-Li left a word as his self-evaluation: "To know me and judge me is a task for the next millennium" (知我罪我，付之千載).
+Li left a word as his self-evaluation: "To know me and judge me is a task for the next millennium" (知我罪我, 付之千載).

 Li was regarded favourably in the United States, owing to his reputation for welcoming foreign influence and his 1896 visit to the country.
 He was wrongly credited with inventing the American Chinese dish chop suey during the visit.
 In 1913, William Francis Mannix wrote and published a fabricated Memoirs of Li Hung Chang which received widespread praise before being exposed as a forgery in 1923.